liamdiprose/vaccine-game/README.md

 * Michael Cowie

-We plan to base the game off the
+We plan to base the game off the Kurzgesagt video on vaccines:

 https://www.youtube.com/watch?v=zBkVCpbNnkU